 When we weight train, we mostly focus on the tangible aspects of training.
-To build muscle, we progressively increase overload on the muscle by altering a number of variables, including the resistance, number of reps, number of sets, type of exercises we do, the tempo etc. Plus, we have to devote time and energy to getting the proper nutrition to support muscle growth.
-These are the fundamentals of training, but they don’t address another important aspect of building muscle – the role your brain and nervous system plays.
+To build muscle, we progressively increase overload on the muscle by altering a number of variables, including the resistance, number of reps, number of sets, type of exercises we do, the tempo, etc. Plus, we have to devote time and energy to getting the proper nutrition to support muscle growth.
+These are the fundamentals of training, but they don’t address another important aspect of building muscle – the role your brain and nervous system play.
 These factors are impacted by motivation and focus, important components of any training program.

-There’s an abundance of information on how to weight train as well as how to use appropriate form to maximize strength and hypertrophy gains.
+There’s an abundance of information on how to weight train as well as how to use the appropriate form to maximize strength and hypertrophy gains.
 You hear less about the mental aspects of training, the role that your mind plays in helping you get stronger and build more muscle definition.
 Yet, any athletic coach will tell you that what’s going on in your head matters.
 This applies to any sport, but also to building muscle.
 In fact, researchers in the fitness field call it “attentional focus” and it’s an important aspect of mastering any motor skill.
 Attentional focus refers to what you think about or center your mind on when you play a sport or lift weights.

 What does go through YOUR brain when you weight train?
 Do you focus on the muscles you’re working?
 Or do you concentrate on achieving a particular outcome, like getting your body as close to the floor as possible when you do a push-up?
 Hopefully, you don’t think about what you’re having for breakfast or lunch after the workout is over!
 That would be counterproductive.

-Types of Attentional Focus
+Types of Attentional Focus: Internal and External Focus

 Attentional focus comes in two main varieties – internal and external.
 Internal is focusing with laser-like precision on the muscles you’re working, the ones you’re trying to make larger and stronger.
-By using internal focus, you can, based on studies, increase the neural drive to the muscles you’re working.
+By using internal focus, you can based on studies, increase the neural drive to the muscles you’re working.
 If you use an external focus, you focus on performance-related outcomes, such as achieving a particular goal, rather than on the muscles you’re working.
 Using an internal or external focus is sometimes referred to as internal or external cueing.